LunaBraga/PORTFOLIO/README.md

 ## ⚜ About me ⚜
-I am a tester and I constantly expand the scope of my skills.
+I constantly expand the scope of my skills.
 I absorb new knowledge very quickly, I am empathetic, patient and diligent.
 I take care of good relations in the team and of communicating information necessary for the proper execution of the project on an ongoing basis.
 I have many years of experience working with software development teams.
 Currently, I expand my knowledge in the field of modern technologies.

 ## ⚜ My experience ⚜

-My previous experience was initially associated with working as a PR manager and then for 10 years as an Account Manager.
-So far, I have worked on projects related to new technologies: creating websites and applications.
-Due to the fact that I always wanted to ensure the best performance of the projects, all of them were tested by me.
-I made Excel included all Bugs that I found for Developers.
-We are also working together on all projects improvement.
+ I am hardworking, detail-focused and patient.
+I use the MS Excel on a daily basis.
+I have a wide experience in creating reports and presentation.

 ## Courses

+• „SAS Programming 1: Essentials” from <a href="https://www.sas.com/pl_pl/home.html" onclick="this.target='_blank'">SAS</a>

 • „Automated Tests + Python” from <a href="https://www.dareit.io/challenges" onclick="this.target='_blank'">Dare IT</a>